soft-way/openstack/Pike_LXD_compute_node.md

-# Configuration compute node as LXD
+# Configuration compute node for LXD
 This doc is applied to Pike on CentOS 7.
 But I think it is also workable on other versions.

 ## Install compute node